Cray-HPE/docs-csm/upgrade/manual_ncn_upgrade.md

 Storage node upgrades are done using an IUF Argo workflow.
 See [using the Argo UI](../operations/argo/Using_the_Argo_UI.md) to access the UI and [using Argo workflows](../operations/argo/Using_Argo_Workflows.md) for more information about Argo workflows.

+If the storage node is being upgraded to a new image outside of a CSM upgrade, see the [boot a storage node into new image without upgrading CSM](../operations/node_management/Boot_storage_node_into_new_image.md) document.

 1. (`ncn-m001#`) Set the storage node name for the node that is being upgraded.

     ```bash